-For an upmarket experience that won’t break the bank, head for the Kimpton EPIC Hotel.
+For an upscale experience that won’t break the bank, head for the Kimpton EPIC Hotel.

-Take refuge at the nearby Bayfront Park when the city gets a little overwhelming; this huge green space also hosts fun outdoor events and musical performances.
+Take refuge at the nearby Bayfront Park when the city gets a little overwhelming; this huge Miami park also hosts fun outdoor events and musical performances.

 Highlights: Freedom Tower, Bayfront Park, Bayside Marketplace, Pérez Art Museum Miami, the Adrienne Arsht Center for the Performing Arts, Olympia Theatre